sys-walker/json-translations-editor/README.md

   - [Contributor Covenant](https://www.contributor-covenant.org/) - Used
     for the Code of Conduct
-  - [Firebase](https://creativecommons.org/) - Used to host and deploy  the web-app online
+  - [Github pages](https://pages.github.com/) - Used to host and deploy  the web-app online

 ## Contributing